Google Search, Autocomplete link Australian music promoter to criminal underworld

-In 2004, Trkulja had been shot in the back at a Sydney restaurant in an unsolved crime involving a balaclava-wearing assailant, after which he had asked Google and Yahoo! to remove content associating him with Australian mafia and criminals, including a well-known drug dealer.
+In 2004, Trkulja had been shot in the back at a Sydney restaurant in an unsolved crime involving a balaclava-wearing assailant, after which he had asked Google and Yahoo! to remove content from its search engine and Autocomplete search term prediction function associating him with Australian mafia and criminals, including a well-known drug dealer.

 Google's refusal to engage with Trkulja had forced him to file a legal complaint against the technology company in 2012 alleging it was indexing 'grossly defamatory content'.
 Google had argued it was not a publisher and was simply pointing to material published by third-parties, and that its search results took into account Trkulja's defamation claims.

 In 2013, Google removed links to some websites and blocked a number of autocomplete predictions and search queries relating to Mr Trkulja.
 However, it declined to remove the images of Mr Trkulja being indexed by its systems.